Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Introduction

 For every $\epsilon>0$, there exists $\delta>0$ such that if

 then we have the following estimates, for $u$ and $v$ large enough

 \end{thm}

 As explained in pages 9 and 10 of \cite{LindbladKG}, the Maxwell-Charged-Scalar-Field equations are \textbf{critical} with respect to decay at $r \rightarrow +\infty$.
-This makes the estimates very tight, as opposed for instance to the Einstein equations, which allow for more room.
-This is due to the presence of a non-linear term that scales exactly like the dominant terms in the energy while its sign cannot be controlled.
+This makes the estimates very tight, as opposed for instance to the (uncharged) wave equation equation on Schwarzschild/ Reissner--Nordstr\"{o}m (and even the Einstein-scalar-field system in spherical symmetry) which allow for more room.
+This is due to the presence of a non-linear term that scales exactly like the dominant terms (see section\ref{conjecture}) in the energy while its sign cannot be controlled.
 This very fact relates to the dependence of the decay rate on the asymptotic charge $e$, as we explain in section \ref{main}.

 To overcome this difficult, the authors of \cite{LindbladKG} make use of a conformal energy, a fractional Morawetz estimate and some $L^2/ L^{\infty}$ Stricharz-type estimates.
 These arguments rely on the specific form of the Minkowski metric and are difficult to transpose to any black hole space-time.
-We also mention the work \cite{Bieri} where similar results are derived but with a simpler proof and the very recent \cite{Kauffman} that treats the more general case of Minkowski perturbations, still for the gravity uncoupled case.
+We also mention the works \cite{Bieri} and \cite{Kauffman}.

 Recently, this problem has been revisited by Yang \cite{ShiwuKG} using the modern $r^p$ method invented in \cite{RP} to establish decay estimates.
 While the proven decay was weaker than that of \cite{LindbladKG}, it made the decay of energy more explicit.
 More importantly, the proof requires weaker hypothesis.
 In particular, while the scalar field initial data need to be small, the Maxwell field is allowed to be large.
 This is summed up by :